 Do you notice that you have white spots on your teeth?
 You may notice these spots after your braces are finally removed, but don’t worry.
-They are common and can be easily treated with our teeth whitening treatments, including the new Zoom 2 treatment.
+They are common and can be easily treated with our teeth whitening treatments, including the new ZOOM! teeth whitening treatment.

 White spots can be caused by several things, but if you were wearing braces, it was most likely caused by demineralization.
 This happens when dental hygiene is not undertaken properly, which admittedly can happen when you’re wearing braces.